tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 (to allow for added or removed clients), and then read each client DMD linked from the parent.

+Files with names matching the patterns used for backup, temporary, and conflicted files will be ignored, i.e. not synchronized in either direction.

 Conflict Detection and Resolution
 ---------------------------------